kashitamang/workshop-organizer/README.md

 ✅ set up create folder with index, and js files
 ✅ connect appropriate networks
 ✅ * validate authorization and redirect
--setup form
+✅ setup form
--add styling
+✅ add styling
--write onLoad() to load workshops to the selector dropdown -write participant form event listener for submit to add data to supabase -write createParticipant()
+✅ write onLoad() to load workshops to the selector dropdown ✅ write participant form event listener for submit to add data to supabase ✅ write createParticipant()

--write deleteParticipant function
+✅ validate supabse updates and rendering to page
+✅ write deleteParticipant()
-- *validate deletes participant off page and in supabase
+-add event listener to each participant to delete them off page *confirm deletion from supabase and page